-The total earnings from investment of the external reserves amounted to \$\frac{\text{\text{\text{\text{\text{\text{\text{e}}}}}}{100}}{100}\$.
+The total earnings from investment of the external reserves amounted to N36.3 billion, 47.4 per cent lower than the level in 2010.
 The development was due largely to the weak economic performance and low interest rates in developed economies in 2011.
-As part of efforts to diversify foreign reserves and minimize risks in reserves management, the Bank's Investment Committee approved the inclusion of the Chinese yuan as part of the foreign reserves currency portfolio.
+As part of efforts to diversify foreign reserves and minimize risks in reserves management, the Bank's

+Investment Committee approved the inclusion of the Chinese yuan as part of the foreign reserves currency portfolio.

 The Bank continued with the External Asset Manager Programme in 2011.
 The market value of the assets under the programme stood at US\$9.655 billion as at December 31, 2011 and was managed by the World Bank, under the Reserve Advisory Management Programme (RAMP) and eleven other asset managers.
 Analysis of the performance of the programme, from its inception to December 31, 2011, showed that nine of the managers (including the World Bank) outperformed the benchmark, while three managers underperformed, albeit within the approved risk budget.
-The performance of the eleven asset managers is measured against the Bank of America Merrill Lynch G7 Government Index 1-3 year 100 per cent hedged to the US Dollar, while that of the World Bank is measured against the Bank of America Merrill Lynch 1-3 year US Treasury Index.
+The performance of the eleven asset managers was measured against the Bank of America Merrill Lynch G7 Government Index 1-3 year 100 per cent hedged to the US Dollar, while that of the World Bank is measured against the Bank of America Merrill Lynch 1-3 year US Treasury Index.